 Since our template uses independent smart objects we recommend starting with your flagship app icon (iPhone or iPad) and working out from there.
 You'll notice there are only shapes for circular grid elements but vertical and horizontal grid lines are present as Photoshop guides within each smart object.
 This is because shapes as guides are not ideal in pixel based programs.

 Get the Template

-To learn more about the template, including example workflows, visit the iOS 7 OCD app icon template page.
-It’s a free resource which is hosted on GitHub.
+To learn more about the template, including example workflows, download the iOS 7 OCD app icon template.
+It's a free resource which is hosted on Dropbox.
 We look forward to your feedback and improving it over time.